Where Ingenuity Meets Impact

 - Forum: April 23, 8:30 am – 4:30 p.m.

-Bundle registration provides full access to Catalyst for Health 2026, including the Welcome Reception and full-day Forum.
-It offers an opportunity to connect with senior leaders from across California’s health care ecosystem and engage more deeply with the conversations shaping quality, equity and innovation.
-Limited spots available.
+Attending Catalyst for Health 2026 offers an opportunity to connect with senior leaders from across California’s health care ecosystem and engage more deeply with the conversations shaping quality, equity and innovation.

 Keynote Speaker